At a Glance

 Sarah Baxter (Staff)

-There are really two options for larger hotels in Mandalay and Sedona is my favorite of these.
+There are really two options for larger hotels in Mandalay and Sedona is my favourite of these.
 The bigger hotels are definitely a safer bet than the more boutique options in Mandalay as they are targeted at an international market.
 However they may feel less personal and more hotely.
 The decor is less ornate here than at Mandalay Hill and the newly renovated rooms are nicely done.
 The pool area is fantastic and the whole place has a lovely atmosphere to it, making it easy to relax and switch off.

 Sophie Jones (Staff)